Female urinal: 1970s onwards

 The floating half squat or "skiing position" is a suitable peeing position for a woman using a urinal.

 In the 1970s, Alexander Kira, professor of architecture and sanitary engineering at Cornell University, conducted studies on urination behavior of both genders.
 He pursued the goal of developing sanitary fixtures that are adapted to the human body and its needs, breaking with conventional design specifications.

 On a conventional toilet bowl, the "correct" use is determined by the shape of the sanitary fixture.
-Amongst other things, Kira investigated the body positions that males and females prefer to use when no external guidelines are given, for example while urinating outdoors.
+Amongst other things, Kira investigated the body positions that men and women prefer to use when no external guidelines are given, for example while urinating outdoors.
 Examples include urinating in the forest, on a rock, or in a hole.
 He examined the trajectories of the urine stream and its controllability, as well as comfort and health aspects of different body positions.
-Males usually urinate in a standing posture and direct the stream forward by hand.
-Females prefer to take a squatting position with the stream controlled by the posture of the entire body and directed vertically downwards to slightly obliquely backwards.
-This position is generally the most comfortable for females and is associated with the lowest spray dispersion.
+Men usually urinate in a standing posture and direct the stream forward by hand.
+Women prefer to take a squatting position with the stream controlled by the posture of the entire body and directed vertically downwards to slightly obliquely backwards.
+This position is generally the most comfortable for women and is associated with the lowest spray dispersion.

 Until the 1970s, a few female urinals were available in the United States from different manufacturers, such as the Sanistand by American Standard Companies and "Hygia" by Kohler Co.
 In the 1980s and 1990s various concepts and prototypes were proposed, although most of them were not developed beyond the design stage.
 Female urinals have become more common since the turn of the millennium and are marketed commercially, primarily in Europe.

 From 1950 to 1973, the American Standard company marketed its mass-produced Sanistand.
 It did not provide significant advantages over conventional toilets, because it used just as much floor space and water for flushing.
 Its main selling point was that it was specifically designed for women to use without bodily contact.

 Several other commercially unsuccessful designs, like "She-inal" by Kathie Jones (1990s), have been tried since then, but they required the user either to hover awkwardly or to bring her genitals into close contact with the fixture.
-Current clothes fashions, such as pantyhose and slacks, inhibit females from using them because they do not want their garments to touch the urinal or the floor.
-In case any females have little experience with urinals and do not know whether to approach them forward or backward, instructions may be posted.
+Current clothes fashions, such as pantyhose and slacks, inhibit women from using them because they do not want their garments to touch the urinal or the floor.
+In case any women have little experience with urinals and do not know whether to approach them forward or backward, instructions may be posted.

 Towards the end of the century the artist Kim Dickey produced several designs of a vitreous china prosthetic that allowed women to urinate while standing upright, while J. Yolande Daniels exhibited a design called FEMMEpissoire in 1996 which, by means of stirrups and leaning back, allowed a user to "allow its user to observe her body evacuating itself of urine", the design being the first with this characteristic.